QE-Playground/JAlgoData/README.md

-# AlgorithmsSandbox
+# Algorithms Sandbox In Java

-Classical algorithms, such as searching and sorting algorithms, with my implementation in Java.
+A sanbox for classical algorithms, such as searching and sorting algorithms, with my implementation in Java.

+Starting from implemenation for integer arrays, I will try to upgrade all searching and sorting methods to generic methods.

 Test programs are written as junit test cases.